 5. A la multiplexes, they have variable pricing for the various shows.
-That helps them maximise their revenues while also maximising the reach as the lowest price can be as low as Rs 49/-.
+That helps them maximize their revenues while also maximizing the reach as the lowest price can be as low as Rs 49/-.

 6. They use the all possible available communication channels to reach out to every potential person who could turn out for the show.